kajackdfw/eeu_components/README.md

  2. User Input Feedback / Front end validation messages
  3. Ajax support for validation via backend/rest service, or get serialized validation info from server
  4. Some simple input types with data transformers , such as eeu-input-date
+ 5. Request for special fields like IP numbers will be considered if request sent to kajackdfw@yahoo.com .

 ## Fixme / Todos